Dagon Dogs 2021 Yearly Wrap-Up

 Society

-Society was a movie I had been meaning to watch for a long time because of how often I saw it on people’s top-10 lists of body horror films from the 80’s.
+Society was a movie I had been meaning to watch for a long time because of how often I saw it on people’s top-10 lists of body horror films from the ‘80s.
 Now that I have finally seen it, I don’t quite understand the love.
 Society is just a weird movie that seems to be caught somewhere between horror and dark comedy, except the comedy doesn’t work.
-While the social commentary of the film seems more relevant than ever today, the tone of this movie and how we’re supposed to feel is just all over the place.
+While the social commentary of the film seems more relevant than ever today, the tone of this movie and how we’re supposed to feel are just all over the place.
 Not a terrible film, just not one that I can really comment on beyond what I’ve said here.

 Prom Night

 Another movie I’ve been meaning to watch for a long time, due to its iconic poster/box art of Jamie Lee Curtis in a prom dress with an ax, I finally saw Prom Night this year for the first time.
-It was a boring snoozefest for two-hours with only a few minor redeeming qualities of entertainment, including the stupid disco song and dance scene.
+It was a boring snoozefest for two hours with only a few minor redeeming qualities of entertainment, including the stupid disco song and dance scene.
 Otherwise, it’s a forgettable film, literally—I almost forgot I watched it in October.

 Cat’s Eye

 This little anthology film managed to force its way onto the list just because I had recently seen it only a week prior to writing this.
 Having watched a number of anthology horror films since Trick r’ Treat, Cat’s Eye was another suggestion that came through the algorithm.
 It was, however, a 3-story experience that managed only to be vaguely interesting, by comparison.
 The first story, with James Woods, was probably the most interesting only in that it played off the paranoia of the unbelievably absurd premise of the story itself.
-The second story had its tense moments, but was a straight-forward experience with a satisfying end.
+The second story had its tense moments but was a straightforward experience with a satisfying end.
 The third was just a dumb story about a critter in the wall with the only redeeming quality being the use of puppets and stop-motion.
 Not terrible for an anthology movie, but not one I can easily recommend.

 Best Games I Played